-- LEFT JOIN: Returns all rows from the left table, and matched rows from the right table.
-NULL if no match.
+- LEFT OUTER JOINs: Returns all rows from the left table, and the matched rows from the right table.
+NULL where no match exists.

-- RIGHT JOIN: Returns all rows from the right table, and matched rows from the left table.
-NULL if no match.
+- RIGHT OUTER JOINs: Returns all rows from the right table, and the matched rows from the left table.
+NULL where no match exists.

-- FULL JOIN: Returns all rows when there is a match in either table.
-NULLs where there is no match.
+- FULL OUTER JOINs: Returns rows when there is a match in either table, including unmatched rows from both sides with NULLs where appropriate.

 Inner Join vs Outer Join

-SELECT ColumnList FROM EmployeeName Table L (LEFT/RIGHT/FULL) OUTER JOIN Position Table R ON L.Column=R.Column
+SELECT ColumnList FROM EmployeeName AS L LEFT/RIGHT/FULL OUTER JOIN Position AS R ON L.Column = R.Column;

 Features of JOINS